damenturnbull/zencharts/README.md

 #### Mock Reports

-Mock reports are loading by default.
-These reports use mock data based on Highcharts templates.
+The Highcharts reports are built with mock data by default.

 #### Live Reports

-Live reports replace the default graph data with data from a Zendesk endpoint.
+Live reports replace the default graph data with data from a Zendesk API endpoint.

-**In order to run Live reports the user must have access to a zendesk subdomain eg. https://{subdomain}.zendesk.com**
+**In order to run Live reports the user must have access to the test Zendesk subdomain.** ie. https://fando.zendesk.com

 To run Live Reports:

 1. Clicking on "Live Reports" will redirect you to the a Zendesk subdomain login page.
-2. Login using credentials for your particular domain.
+2. Login using credentials for your particular domain. (not publicly provided)
-3. You will be redirected back to the zencharts and the Mock data will be replaced with the Live data.
+3. You will be redirected back to the zencharts and the mock data will be replaced with the live data.

-For example, when 'Live Reports' is successful, the 'Customer Access' pie charts will be updated with data for Zendesk "end users".
+For example, when 'Live Reports' is successful, the 'Customer Access' pie chart will be updated using data from Zendesk "end users".

 GET /api/v2/users/search.json?role=end-user